History of Zimbabwe: Independence and the 1980s

 The country gained official independence as Zimbabwe on 18 April 1980.
 The government held independence celebrations in Rufaro stadium in Salisbury, the capital.
 Lord Christopher Soames, the last Governor of Southern Rhodesia, watched as Charles, Prince of Wales, gave a farewell salute and the Rhodesian Signal Corps played "God Save the Queen".
 Many foreign dignitaries also attended, including Prime Minister Indira Gandhi of India, President Shehu Shagari of Nigeria, President Kenneth Kaunda of Zambia, President Seretse Khama of Botswana, and Prime Minister Malcolm Fraser of Australia, representing the Commonwealth of Nations.
 Bob Marley sang 'Zimbabwe', a song he wrote, at the government's invitation in a concert at the country's independence festivities.

 President Shagari pledged $15 million at the celebration to train Zimbabweans in Zimbabwe and expatriates in Nigeria.
 Mugabe's government used part of the money to buy newspaper companies owned by South Africans, increasing the government's control over the media.
 The rest went to training students in Nigerian universities, government workers in the Administrative Staff College of Nigeria in Badagry, and soldiers in the Nigerian Defence Academy in Kaduna.
 Later that year Mugabe commissioned a report by the BBC on press freedom in Zimbabwe.
 The BBC issued its report on 26 June, recommending the privatisation of the Zimbabwe Broadcasting Corporation and its independence from political interests.

 Mugabe's government changed the capital's name from Salisbury to Harare on 18 April 1982 in celebration of the second anniversary of independence.
 The government renamed the main street in the capital, Jameson Avenue, in honour of Samora Machel, President of Mozambique.

 In 1992, a World Bank study indicated that more than 500 health centres had been built since 1980.
 The percentage of children vaccinated increased from 25% in 1980 to 67% in 1988 and life expectancy increased from 55 to 59 years.
-Enrolment increased by 232 per cent one year after primary education was made free and secondary school enrolment increased by 33 per cent in two years.
+Enrollment increased by 232 per cent one year after primary education was made free and secondary school enrolment increased by 33 per cent in two years.
 These social policies lead to an increase in the debt ratio.
 Several laws were passed in the 1980s in an attempt to reduce wage gaps.
 However, the gaps remained considerable.
 In 1988, the law gave women, at least in theory, the same rights as men.
 Previously, they could only take a few personal initiatives without the consent of their father or husband.